IAB Non-member: £250 +VAT

 Emma Newman, Country Manager, UK & Dipti Patel, Director, Publisher Development & Adam McEnry, Solutions Engineer, PubMatic

-babylon is the U.K’s leading digital healthcare service.
-Our purpose is to democratise healthcare by putting an accessible and affordable health service into the hands of every person on earth.
+babylon’s mission is to put affordable and accessible healthcare into the hands of every person on the planet.
 In order to achieve this, babylon has brought together one of the largest teams of scientists, clinicians, mathematicians and engineers to focus on combining the ever growing computing power of machines with the best medical expertise of humans to create a comprehensive, immediate and personalised health service and make it universally available.

 4:10pm - 4:30pm Smart Home: a new data opportunity

 IoT devices like Philips Hue and Amazon Echo are finding their way into homes in growing numbers, and a number of companies are working to open the opportunity to the consumer mass-market.
 What does it mean for UK homes, and what could it mean for advertisers?

 4:30pm - 4:50pm Artificial design : Creative Intelligence